Heart valve disease

 What to expect from your doctor

-Your health care team is likely to ask you many questions, including:
+Your healthcare team is likely to ask you many questions, including:

-- When did your symptoms begin?
+- When did your symptoms start?

 - Do you always have symptoms or do they come and go?